kbatsos/CBMV/README.md

 This part requires the Maxflow code by Boykov and Kolmogorov [[Code v3.01]](http://vision.csd.uwo.ca/code) [[Code v3.04]](http://pub.ist.ac.at/~vnk/software.html).
 For your convenience, we already include and confiure it.
 But please note they are freely available for **research purposes only**.
 You could also check the [Local Expansion Move repository](https://github.com/t-taniai/LocalExpStereo) for the license.
 For `localexp` compilation, we provide the `CMakeLists.txt` file.
 Run the following
 ```bash
 # will generate the libraries in the directory `*/localexp/lib`.
 cd ~/cbmv-cvpr18/cpp/localexp && mkdir build && cd build && cmake .. && make
 ```
+You can change the OMP threads number defined by `#define THREADS_NUM_USED 16` at file `~/cbmv-cvpr18/cpp/paramSetting.hpp`, for efficient parallel computation.

 ---